 - IEC 62133 is a broad standard.
 It covers various aspects of battery safety, including electrical, mechanical, and chemical safety.

-- IEC 62660 series of standards covers secondary lithium-ion cells for the propulsion of electric road vehicles.
+- IEC 62660 series of standards covers secondary lithium-ion cells for propulsion electric road vehicles.

 - ISO 16750 applies to EV systems and components.
 It’s focused on potential environmental stresses and test requirements related to specific mounting locations.

-- UL 2271 Batteries for Use in Light Electric Vehicles (LEV) covers the safety requirements for the design, manufacture, and testing of lithium-ion batteries used in scooters, e-bikes, and other small platforms.
+- UL 2271 Batteries for Use in Light Electric Vehicles (LEV) covers the safety requirements for designing, manufacturing, and testing lithium-ion batteries used in scooters, e-bikes, and other small platforms.

 Standards complexity arises from battery complexity

 The US National Highway Traffic Safety Administration (NHTSA) has established its ongoing Battery Safety Initiative for Electric Vehicles to coordinate research and other activities to address safety risks relating to EV batteries.
-The goal of the activity is to converge and simplify the regulatory requirements related to EV battery safety.
+This is a collaborative effort, and the goal of the activity is to converge and simplify the regulatory requirements related to EV battery safety, with the active participation of all stakeholders.

 Summary